tudat-team/tudatpy/docs/tudatpy/source/dynamics/environment_setup/rotation_model.rst

 ``rotation_model``
 ==================

-This module contains a set of factory functions for setting up the rotation models of celestial bodies in an environment.
-Below a short overview of aspects of some of the rotation models in order to aid in properly selecting an choosing a model.
+This module contains a set of factory functions for setting up the rotation models of bodies in an environment.

+The main interfaces with Tudat is the :attr:`~tudatpy.dynamics.environment_setup.BodySettings.rotation_model_settings` attribute  (of type :class:`~tudatpy.dynamics.environment_setup.rotation_model.RotationModelSettings`) of the body settings, which defines settings for the rotation model of a body.
+**The functions in this submodule are used to create these settings objects.** When creating a body (typically using the :func:`~tudatpy.dynamics.environment_setup.create_system_of_bodies` function), an object of type :class:`~tudatpy.dynamics.environment.RotationalEphemeris` (or a derived class) is created and added to the associated :class:`~tudatpy.dynamics.environment.Body` object based on the settings object, which can be retrieved using the :attr:`~tudatpy.dynamics.environment.Body.rotation_model` attribute.

 Tudat has a broad range of rotation models available.
 In principle, these models can be assigned to both celestial bodies and natural bodies.
 However, a subset of these models is typically only applied to natural *or* artificial bodies.
 Rotation models have a wide range of,